 I am a lecturer in American Politics for the Division of Politics, Philosophy and Public Affairs.
 My areas of expertise in research and teaching focus on judicial behavior, selection processes for federal and state judges, civil rights and liberties, and constitutional interpretation on the U.S. Supreme Court.

-Similar to my research, my approach to teaching relies on the regime politics idea that institutions and actors do not operate in a political vacuum, and the best way to understand different behaviors, actions and decision making over time is to take into account the political conditions and context of the broader electoral environment.
+My approach to teaching relies on the regime politics idea that institutions and actors do not operate in a political vacuum, and the best way to understand different behaviors, actions and decision making over time is to take into account the political conditions and context of the broader electoral environment.

-Teaching Schedule for 2016-2017
+Teaching Schedule for 2018-2019

-Spring 2017: (TPOL S 202) Introduction to American Politics, (TPOL S 300) Mass Media and U.S. Politics, & (TLAW 486) Fieldwork in Law and Policy
+Spring 2019: (TPOL S 202) Introduction to American Politics, (TLAW 486) Fieldwork in Law and Policy